FintanK/software-development-notes-bookmarks/README.md

 # Blockchain Development

-The blockchain is a promising technology that has progressed at an ever increasing rate.
-It is now used in most industries to improve trust and transparency as well as provide an immutable record of distributed data.
+The blockchain is now used in most industries to improve trust and transparency as well as provide an immutable record of distributed data.

 Many people have heard of bitcoin but distributed ledger technology provides potentially more valuable technologies.

 - Peer to peer cash (Everyone becomes their own bank)
 - Programmable money and universal cash without government inflation.